-Because the MEEM belongs to the Faculty of Behavioural Management and Social Sciences, it operates within the general rules on education and examinations as set by the University and the Faculty, the UT Master's OER/EER (Onderwijs- en Examen Reglement / Education and Examination Regulations).
+Because the MEEM belongs to the Faculty of Behavioural, Management and Social Sciences, it operates within the general rules on education and examinations as set by the University and the Faculty, the BMS Master EER.
 Specific regulations, procedures and requirements with respect to MEEM examinations are laid down in the 'exam regulations' in the study guide.

-Article 4.1.14 of the (common elements of this) EER states that examination results are expressed in half grades from 1.0 up to and including 5.0 and from 6.0 up to and including 10.0 whereby:1.
-Grades will only be rounded in the last phase of the assessment of the study unit/course;2.
-The rounding is done in accordance with the following scheme:
+Article 3.3. of the BMS Master EER states that examination results are expressed in half grades from 1.0 up to and including 5.0 and from 6.0 up to and including 10.0 whereby: 1) Grades will only be rounded in the last phase of the assessment of the study unit/course; 2) The rounding is done in accordance with the following scheme: